yosemitebandit/vebsite/themes/pasture/readme.md

 pasture, a hugo theme

-### provenance
-Hyde-X, itself from [Hyde](https://github.com/poole/hyde) theme.

 ### shortcodes
 These are little hugo tricks to embed media and work around the limits of markdown.
-We've got shortcodes for youtube and soundcloud
-(get the track ID from deep in the embed link):
+We've got shortcodes for youtube, gist, scribd, vimeo and soundcloud (get the track ID from deep in the embed link):

 ```